athityakumar/ruby-git/README.md

 ----------

 - [x] `git init` if no git system exists
+- [x] Have manual commit messages
-- [x] Have custom commit message in `git commit -m "message"` based on git status
+- [x] Have a default commit message in `git commit -m "message"` based on git status
+- [x] Add remote repo , if no remote exists

 CONTRIBUTION
 ------------